- Institution type: Community Bank

 - Probability of Default/Loss Given Default (PD/LGD) method

 - Discounted Cash Flow (DCF) method

 - Vintage method

-Pools are split by risks according to days overdue using the formula below, which is customized for the client.
+Pools are split by risks according to the internal borrower risk rating and its loan rating code as shown below, which is customized by the client.

 Q-factors have defaulted into the system where the highlighted part is customized by the bank as per their historical experiences.